Facts about Guillermo del Toro

 Guillermo del Toro is a Mexican filmmaker whose 2017 film The Shape of Water earned 13 Oscar nominations; the film won best picture.

-Del Toro also won an Oscar as director.
+Del Toro also won an Oscar as director for the film.
 His 2021 film, Nightmare Alley, was also nominated for best picture in 2022.
+He won another Oscar in 2023 for best animated feature, as the director and producer of the 2022 stop-motion feature Pinocchio.

 His first big feature film, Cronos (1993), was a hit in Mexico and at Cannes, and he went to the U.S. to make his debut in Hollywood.
 His first American picture was Mimic (1997, starring Mira Sorvino), a troubled production that got mixed reviews, while Del Toro got raves for his stylish visual sense.